NCAR/HPC-Docs/docs/storage-systems/data-transfer/index.md

 ### Globus

-CISL recommends using Globus to transfer files between systems – for example, between non-NCAR facilities and the resources that CISL manages.
-The Globus platform also enables users to transfer files between their GLADE file spaces and the NCAR Campaign Storage file system.
+CISL recommends using Globus to transfer files between systems – for example, between non-NSF NCAR facilities and the resources that CISL manages.
+The Globus platform also enables users to transfer files between their GLADE file spaces and the NSF NCAR Campaign Storage file system.

 Globus has both web and command line interfaces, and its Globus Connect